-As indicated on the Course Calendar, a quiz will be given at the beginning of class for the required reading.
+As indicated on the Course Schedule, a quiz will be given for each week's required readings (about 1 quiz per week unless otherwise noted).
 This will be a brief multiple choice and true-false assessment of the student's knowledge from the reading.
-If you are late to class, you cannot make up the quiz at the end of class.
 If a quiz is missed due to an excused absence, it can be made up upon the student's return to class.
+Students are responsible for informing the professor ahead of the due date if a quiz will be missed.